Chopped Greek Salad with Chickpeas and Avocado

 This salad is a game changer.

 Not gonna lie, I’ve never really been a huge fan of traditional Greek salads.
-I dig the general idea (the combo of juicy tomatoes, spicy red onion, and salty feta is foolproof), but they never have enough greens, and the olive situation makes me want to die.
+I LOVE the general idea (the combo of juicy tomatoes, spicy red onion, and salty feta is foolproof), but they never have enough greens for my taste, and the olive situation makes me want to die.
 Sorry.

 With those thoughts in mind, I ditched the olives and added some chopped romaine, subtly sweet bell peppers, creamy avocado, and nutty chickpeas into the mix, before lightly dressing everything in a simple, oregano-spiked vinaigrette.
-It’s Greek salad on steroids, and it is a beautiful thing.
+It’s a beautiful thing.
 I’m talking flavor and crunch for daysssss, people.

 In addition to being outrageously delicious, Chopped Greek Salad happens to be a nutritional godsend.
 It’s packed with fiber, antioxidants, and essential vitamins and minerals out the wazoo.
 Chickpeas and feta provide plenty of protein to keep you full and energized for hours, and the avocado gives you a heart-healthy dose of omega-3 fatty acids.
 Can I get an amen?